Tough Questions And Real Drinks: YES or NO | Isabel Brown

 Whoa,

-You know, Davies, for all that smack I talk about him, he's good at ordering.
+that was providential.
+You know, Davies, for all the smack I talk about him, he's good at ordering.

 Whoa, that's weird, actually.